Data integration of non-probability and probability samples with deterministic predictive mean matching: Main results

 \subsection{Variance}

-Let us now study the variance of \eqref{mu-hat-definition-yhat-yhat-match} choosing the case when $Y$ is univariate for the sake of simplicity.
-The results can easily be generalized to multivariate $Y$ by replacing products of scalars with outer products of vectors.
+Let us consider the variance of \eqref{mu-hat-definition-yhat-yhat-match}, focusing on the case when $Y$ is univariate for simplicity.
+The results can easily be generalised to multivariate $Y$ by replacing products of scalars with outer products of vectors.

 \begin{theorem} If the population size $N$ is known, the variance of estimators \eqref{mu-hat-definition-yhat-yhat-match} is given by

 where

 and